symfony/symfony-docs/routing.rst

 Priority Parameter
 ~~~~~~~~~~~~~~~~~~

-.. versionadded:: 5.1

-    The ``priority`` parameter was introduced in Symfony 5.1

 Symfony evaluates routes in the order they are defined.
 If the path of a route
 matches many different patterns, it might prevent other routes from being